Former Astros Slugger Vulnerably Admits to ‘Cheating’ Fans

 While he admitted being happy to have won the World Series three years ago with the Astros, he also said the negative aspects of the story today far outweighed his fond remembrances of that experience.

-Moreover, he doesn’t expect that part of his life to get better as time marches forward.
+Moreover, Gattis doesn’t expect that part of the puzzle to improve as time marches forward.

 “Don’t get me wrong, I’m very happy we won the World Series,” Gattis said.
 “It was a great time for Houston, especially after (Hurricane) Harvey. … But once that all fades, now it’s kind of different.
 That happened and we cheated.
 You can’t feel that good about it.
 As I grow up, this is a story now, this is gonna be a story next year, and this going to be a story in a decade and longer.”